 Vault Timeout Action

-Configuring this option will dictate what Bitwarden will do once the Vault Timeout time-constraint has lapsed.
-Bitwarden can either:
+This option determines what Bitwarden will do once the Vault Timeout is reached.
+Options include:

-Locking your Vault will maintain Vault data on the device.
-You will only be prompted to enter your Master Password to decrypt your Vault, however no Two-step Login method will be required to unlock your Vault.
+Locking your Vault will maintain Vault data on the device, so unlocking your Vault can be done offline.
+You’ll only be required to enter your Master Password to decrypt your Vault data, not any active Two-step Login methods.

-Logging Out of your Vault completely removes all Vault data from your device, and will therefore require you to re-authenticate to access your Vault.
-You will be required to enter your Email Address, Master Password, and any enabled Two-step Login method in order to access your Vault.
+Logging out of your Vault completely removes all Vault data from your device.
+Logging back in will require you to re-authenticate your identity, so logging in can only be done when online.
+You’ll be required to enter your Master Password and any active Two-step Login method.